2025 Guide to Christmas at Hersheypark

 Yes!
 A visit to Hersheypark at Christmas time is worth it.
 They decorated the park beautifully and it is an awesome event.

-Day 1: Hersheypark Christmas Candylane Special Events
+Day 1: Hersheypark Christmas Candylane Special Event

 We left our home in Rochester around 12 after the kids morning activities, and started our drive to Hershey.
 The 4 hour drive had us arriving at dinner time.